Cherish and enrich ancestors and past loved ones

-The Qingming Festival 清明節, or Ching Ming Festival also known as Tomb-Sweeping Day, is a traditional Chinese festival that has been celebrated for more than 2,500 years.
-In the Chinese lunar calendar, the Qingming Festival is on the 15th day after the Spring Equinox, which usually falls on April 4th or 5th in the Gregorian calendar.
+The Qingming Festival 清明节, also known as Tomb-Sweeping Day, is a traditional Chinese festival celebrated for over 2,500 years.
+In the Chinese lunar calendar, the Qingming Festival falls on the 15th day after the Spring Equinox.
+This usually corresponds to April 4th or 5th in the Gregorian calendar.

 It is celebrated across mainland China, Hong Kong, Macau, and Taiwan, as well as many other Asian regions including Malaysia, Singapore, Cambodia, Indonesia, Philippines, Thailand, and Vietnam.